eugenewlau/CYPLAN_255_Final/README.md

 ![Screenshot 2022-05-09 222233](https://user-images.githubusercontent.com/98058718/167548157-453d7c75-072b-4ea7-8196-fd5af85eb694.jpg)

 ### Goals
 My goal is to produce chloropleth maps for each of these baseball cities to show the changing median income levels in each of these cities.
 Most economists argue that investments into sports stadia do not produce economic benefits for the surrounding communities.
 The Census bureau started collecting 5 year ACS data in 2010.
 In addition the Python library I accessed - CENPY - only provided 5 Year ACS data starting in 2013.
 To make accurate comparison, I looked at stadiums built between slightly before and during this time span - Nationals Park in DC (2008), Yankee Stadium in NYC (2009), Citi Field in NYC (2009),Target Field in Minneapolis (2010), and Loan Depot Park in Miami (2012).
+Note that incomplete data will not show up on the maps.

 ### Washington, DC

 Median Income 2013
 ![dc13](https://user-images.githubusercontent.com/98058718/167562286-501d2496-bab6-4f58-9ffe-c56737dc0281.png)
+The highest concentration of wealth is located adjacent to the Georgetown neighborhood with wealthier neighborhoods located in Northwest DC.

 Median Income 2018
 ![dc18](https://user-images.githubusercontent.com/98058718/167562297-bd65f6a1-f98c-4168-a66a-c6e5ffe8e0d0.png)
+Median incomes rose across the board in DC with a significant portion of the city.
+The 2013 pattern has spread across the city but the neighborhoods across the Anacostia river are still less income rich.

 Percent Change, Median Income 2013-2018
 ![dc1318](https://user-images.githubusercontent.com/98058718/167562307-ea06365e-722e-4e16-8369-804a741b54cd.png)
+There is a substantial percentage change in the Navy Yard neighborhood where the Nationals Park is located with similar change in median income occuring across the river in the Anacostia neighborhood.